kuntalchandra/parking_lot/README.md

 2. Allow different types of vehicles
 3. Introduce slot levels to distinguish based on vehicle type
 4. Introduce a chat bot which can recognise voice to text interpretation
-5. Understand the feasibility to go for an aggregation model for available
+5. Understand the feasibility to go for an aggregator model for available
 peer to peer parking spaces?
 6. Introduce different pricing based on the location crowd and peak timings.